Shortages of critical pain relief continue – advice to clinicians, 25 September update from TGA

 “We are in regular communication with the TGA on this issue and I want to thank them for their efforts to source alternative medicines as we all grapple with an ever more challenging global supply chain,” Ms Rowland says.

-PCA Chair, and practicing palliative care physician in south west Sydney, Prof Meera Agar says having to swap between various products to fill the gap in the supply chain is an unnecessary workaround with significant impacts for people where time is precious.
+PCA Chair, and practising palliative care physician in south west Sydney, Prof Meera Agar says having to swap between various products to fill the gap in the supply chain is an unnecessary workaround with significant impacts for people where time is precious.

 “Pain management requires an individualised approach.
 It’s work we do side by side with the patient and their carer, who is often the person administering this medication,” Prof Agar says.